Planning for Call Park disaster recovery in Lync Server 2013

 This section describes some ways to prepare the Call Park application for disaster recovery and some considerations for the disaster recovery process.

 Keep the following in mind when preparing for and carrying out disaster recovery procedures.

 Plan for disaster recovery when you do your capacity planning.
 For disaster recovery capacity, each pool in a paired pool should be able to handle the workloads of the Call Park services in both pools.
-For details about Call Park capacity planning, see Capacity Planning for Call Park.
+For details about Call Park capacity planning, see Capacity planning for Call Park in Lync Server 2013.